turingschool/curriculum/source/projects/encryptor.markdown

 #### Exercises

 1. What is the result when you encrypt the phrase "Hello, World"?
-2. What is the decrypted version of a message "???"
+2. What is the decrypted version of a message "anqn"?

-TODO: Fix the message question

 ### Starting Encryptor